biletnam/Theatre-Seat-Reservation-Application/README.md

 ## Getting Started
 * Clone the repository using `git clone`
-* Copy the folder and run using an IDE is recommended
+* Copy the folder and running using an IDE is recommended
+* Programmer's manual, User's and Owner's manual is included

 ## Technologies
 * Java